As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

 - Add the egg and beat well, scraping down sides of bowl as necessary.
 Add molasses and vanilla extract and beat on medium speed until everything is incorporated, scraping down sides and bottom of bowl to ensure all ingredients are combined.

-- When you are ready to bake your cookies, preheat oven to 375ºF.
+- When you are ready to bake your cookies, preheat oven to 375ºF (191ºC).
 Line 2 baking sheets with parchment paper or silicone baking mat.
 Set aside.

-- Lightly dust a flat surface with powdered sugar and roll dough to 1/4" thickness (1/8" thickness if you prefer crunchy cookies).
+- Lightly dust a flat surface with powdered sugar and roll dough to ¼" thickness (⅛" thickness if you prefer crunchy cookies).
 Use cookie cutters to cut out desired shapes and place on baking sheet.
 These cookies will not spread much, but do not crowd cookies.
-Place baking sheet in refrigerator for 10 minutes or freezer for 5 minutes.
+If your kitchen is particularly warm or you find that your cookies are spreading too much or losing shape, place baking sheet in refrigerator for 10 minutes or freezer for 5 minutes before baking.

 - Once cookies are completely cool, decorate as desired.
 Cookies will stay fresh in an airtight container at room temperature up to 1 week.
 Cookies can be frozen up to 2 months.

 - When you're ready to decorate2 your cookies, place powdered sugar in a medium bowl and set aside.
 In a small bowl, combine warm water, light corn syrup, and vanilla.
 Stir until corn syrup is dissolved.